SelenaChoUtah/NAL-Lab/README.md

 Ask the REPO owner to add you as a collaborator (Probably me, Selena) after you have completed the steps above.
 After being added, return to Matlab.
 Ideally, go to a folder like Box or wherever you want to work on the project.
 Paste `git clone --depth=1 https://github.com/SelenaChoUtah/Undergrads` into the command window, and it will clone the entire Undergrads repo into your folder.
+In the undergrad folder, create your own folder with your own name.
 Here, you can start working on your project.
+Create a readme file (which is a *.md file) so aka `myReadMe.md` and write whatever you want in it.
 There's a saying that *Commit early, commit often* where people commit several times a day, with messages that shortly describe what they do and the end of the day, they push.
 Get handy using the following commands:
 1. `!git add .`: Adds all the new files to the staging area
 2. `!git commit -m "Whatever short description"`: Commits changes to your local git repo on your computer
 3. `!git push`: Pushes the locally committed changes to the remote GitHub repo
 4. `!git pull`: Pulls the most recent changes to the repo

+Try using the commands above into the _Command Window_ and see if you can push your folder and readme file into GitHub.
+Check on the online github to see if it worked!